 Lisa knows the Grantham community very well and is dedicated to GANF and supporting the children at the schools so they have the opportunity to reach their individual potentials in a safe, nurturing environment.

-Parent Governor – Role – Community & Communication
+Community Governor – Role – Community & Communication

 Katie’s son is severely autistic, has ADHD and learning difficulties, with his first method of communication being Makaton.